isorokuYam/DoW-DE-anti-sync-error-script/README.md

 Fix for sync error in Dawn of War: Definitive Edition multiplayer
 ===

 Issue seems to be related with lack of/invalid ucrtbase.dll in proton prefix.
 To fix it you either use script for Company of Heroes 2 (here is version adapted to DoW:DE) or using protontricks.

-A. Script to fix Sync error on multiplayer games
+For others, only installing vcrun2019/2022 with protonntricks was helpful.
+Methods collected from Steam community advices.

+A. ucrtbase.dll via script
 -

 Original script from https://gist.github.com/TechT10n/79b853003f2e9841a18e8b6decd0fd3e